neuw/aws-iam-roles-anywhere/README.md

 ➬ In future iterations, can try to include PKCS8 as well, but not supported yet!

+### Project Structure

+- Core - The core logic sits here.
+- Starter - The Spring boot custom starter code is here.
+- Tests - The tests for the complete repo are placed in here. run `mvn clean verify` at root of repo!

 ### ➬ The initial BETA version has been made available over maven here:-

 The core:-